 • No contractual lock-in

-The app-based card reader, Air, is the cheapest because it needs the SumUp payment app on a Bluetooth-connected phone or tablet.
-It is very easy to figure out, with a product library for adding your services or hair products for clients.
+Air is cheapest (£22.50 + VAT) because it needs the SumUp payment app on a Bluetooth-connected phone or tablet.
+It is very easy to figure out, with a product library for adding services or hair products for clients.

 Accepted cards

-Customer support is available between 8am-7pm on weekdays and 8am-5pm on weekends, which is the most support hours offered by a commitment-free card reader.
+Customer support is available between 8am-7pm on weekdays and 7am-5pm on weekends (or 24/7 through POS Plus), which is the most support hours offered by a commitment-free card reader.

 Overall, SumUp is a great low-cost card machine for mobile hairdressers who are not ready to commit to a contract or know what their freelance income will be over the next year.